First batch of the Sputnik V vaccine produced in Belarus for validation

 Denis Manturov, Minister of Industry and Trade of the Russian Federation, said:

 “The joint production of the Sputnik V vaccine is an important step in cooperation between our countries.
 Industrial cooperation and development of partnership allow implementing important joint projects for a more effective protection of the population of Belarus.
 Our countries have also reached an agreement to start working on the improvement and modernization of Belarus’s laboratory base.
 In addition, we are discussing the possibility to launch full-scale production of the Russian vaccine there.
+This may happen in late March or early April of 2021.
 The Gamaleya Institute, Generium company and RDIF are assisting with the technology transfer.”

 Kirill Dmitriev, CEO of the Russian Direct Investment Fund, said: